dingo-gw/dingo-T1/README.md

 # DINGO-T1: Flexible Gravitational-Wave Parameter Estimation with Transformers

-This is the companion repository for the preprint `Flexible Gravitational-Wave Parameter Estimation with Transformers`, which introduces a flexible transformer-based architecture paired with a training strategy that enables adaptation to diverse gravitational wave~(GW) analysis settings at inference time.
+This is the companion repository for the preprint "Flexible Gravitational-Wave Parameter Estimation with Transformers", which introduces a flexible transformer-based architecture paired with a training strategy that enables adaptation to diverse gravitational wave~(GW) analysis settings at inference time.
 We call the final model DINGO-T1 (DINGO Transformer, version 1) which we make publicly available on